akobbs/javascript-interview-questions/README.md

 ### How does the "this" keyword work?

-First step is to find the place where the function was called.
+- First step is to find the place where the function was called.
-Second step is to check questions from top to the bottom and stop if the rule is applied.
+- Second step is to check questions from top to the bottom and stop if the rule is applied.

 1. Is a function called with `new`?

-   Answer: `this` is a newly constructed object
+   **Answer**: `this` is a newly constructed object

    ```javascript
    function Person(name) {